criblio/criblvision/criblvision-for-criblsearch/README.md

+#Caution: These dashboards are not current.
+The latest version of these dashboards can be found in the CriblVision Search pack here: https://packs.cribl.io/packs/cribl-criblvision-for-stream

+Please use the search pack instead of these dashboards.

 # Welcome to CriblVision for CriblSearch.

 Born from the same minds that brought you the Criblvision app for Splunk.
 You asked and we delivered!